What are the shapes of bacteria?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

-Bacteria are classified by their shapes, which are typically spherical, rod-like, or spiral.
-The spherical shape is known as cocci, the rod shape is referred to as bacilli, and the spiral shape is classified as spirilla or spirochetes.
-This classification is fundamental in microbiology because the shape of the bacteria can influence their behavior, reproduction, and how they interact with their environments, including their pathogenicity and susceptibility to certain antibiotics.
+Bacteria are classified based on their shapes, which are primarily categorized into three distinctive forms: spherical, rod, and spiral.
+The spherical shape is referred to as cocci, the rod shape is known as bacilli, and the spiral shape is termed spirilla or spirochetes.
+These shapes are fundamental in microbiology for identifying and classifying bacteria, as they can influence the behavior and characteristics of the bacteria, including how they interact with their environments and how they respond to antibiotics.

 Subscribe